unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

-# Gateway Message Queuing (gmq) README
+# Gateway Message Queuing README

-GMQ is designed to be a local proxy for Exosite, with benefits.
-GMQ is a process in the Gateway Engine product that receives HTTP requests from local (on-gateway) processes.
+Gateway Message Queuing (GMQ) is designed to be a local proxy for Exosite, with benefits.
+GMQ is a process in the ExositeReady™ Gateway Engine (GWE) product that receives HTTP requests from local (on-gateway) processes.

 # The Basics